wp-plugins/christmas-countdown-clock/readme.txt

 == Description ==

-Christmas countdown clock showing days and hours until Christamas day.
+Christmas countdown clock showing days and hours until Christmas day.
 Select from several designs, sizes, animations and backgrounds

 * Select from a range of designs
-* Select size and layout
-* Select text, border and background colors
-* Select background pictures or animations
+* Select size, background colours, pictures or animations
-* Full range of events and designs can be seen at [mycountdown.org](http://mycountdown.org/Holiday/Christmas/getwidget/ "Generate your own Christmas Countdown Clocks")
+* Full range of designs can be seen at [mycountdown.org](http://mycountdown.org/Holiday/Christmas/getwidget/ "Generate your own Christmas Countdown Clocks")

 == Installation ==